History of bioelectricity

 The history of bioelectricity dates back to ancient Egypt, where the shocks delivered by the electric catfish were used medicinally.

 In the 18th century, the abilities of the torpedo ray and the electric eel were investigated by scientists including Hugh Williamson and John Walsh.

 Fish that give shocks

 Ancient Egypt

 The electric catfish of the Nile was well known to the ancient Egyptians.
 The Egyptians reputedly used the electric shock from them when treating arthritic pain.
 They would use only smaller fish, as a large fish may generate an electric shock from 300 to 400 volts.
 The Egyptians depicted the fish in their mural paintings and elsewhere; the first known depiction of an electric catfish is on a slate palette of the predynastic Egyptian ruler Narmer about 3100 BC.

 Ancient Greece and Rome

 Electric fishes were known to Aristotle, Theophrastus, and Pliny the Elder among other classical authors.
 They did not always distinguish between the marine torpedo ray and the freshwater electric catfish.

+Aristotle wrote that the Torpedo fish stunned its prey and was able to cause numbness even to human beings.